 On Christmas Day 2016, Council Bluffs Animal Control received a 911 call about an injured dog near Big Lake Park.
 Animal Control Officer 4 responded and met with the Council Bluffs Police to retrieve the animal.
 She opened the cruiser door and there sat a sad little tan dog with no right foot and a deformed left foot.
 She dubbed him Rudolph “Rudy” and welcomed him to Midlands Humane Society (MHS).

-He is such a special, gentle soul, — Rudy is destined for a higher purpose — the team knew he was here for a reason.
+He is such a special, gentle soul, — Rudy was destined for a higher purpose — the team knew he was here for a reason.
 MHS has now adopted him as an “Ambassador” to help educate the public about animal welfare.
-Rudy started his school visits at Titan Hill this spring where the students raised money to support all the animals at MHS.
+Rudy started his school visits at Titan Hill during the spring of 2017 where the students raised money to support all the animals at MHS.
 Their reward for a job well done was having Rudy join them for recess.

 Rudy would need surgery to prepare both front legs for the boot and prosthesis so we reached out to our good friend, Dr. Scott Yonker at Urgent Pet Care in Millard, Nebraska.
 He offered to donate the x-rays and perform the surgery.
 In May Rudy underwent this procedure and has fully recovered.
 In early July 2017, Rudy returned to Dr. Carlo’s clinic in Des Moines, where they crafted casts of his legs so they could proceed with making the boot and prosthesis.

 Up to this point, much of Rudy’s medical care has been donated – but going forward it is not.
 The cost of Rudy’s prosthetics and rehabilitation is almost $3,500.
 With your help we are hoping to raise that and more to support Rudy and all his pals at MHS.
 It’s the “Remedies for Rudy” fund drive.